Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Predictive maintenance leverages real-time data and maintenance analytics to detect and address issues only as needed.

-As an example, suppose an HVAC system fails during a heatwave due to a worn out compressor, and a company scrambles to fix it quickly.
+Example: An HVAC system fails during a heatwave due to a worn out compressor, and a company scrambles to fix it quickly.
 This is a reactive maintenance strategy.
 If they had a preventive maintenance program in place, they would have replaced parts on a schedule and drastically mitigated the risk of failure.
 With a predictive approach, they would have used sensors to detect early signs of wear and tear of the compressor and notify relevant technicians before the breakdown ever happens.

 While this technique can save on upfront costs by not performing scheduled maintenance activities, it can be costlier in the long term with reduced equipment lifespans (since you’re not catching and addressing small issues that can lead to major failures), unplanned downtime and higher emergency repair costs.